NuSTAR Observations of AGN with Low Observed X-ray to [OIII] Luminosity Ratios: Heavily Obscured AGN or Turned-Off AGN?: The Individual Galaxies

 NGC 3627 (also known as Messier 66) is a barred spiral galaxy in the Leo triplet of galaxies, along with NGC 3623 and NGC 3628, and is undergoing tidal interactions with them \citep{1987ApJ...320..145S, 1991ApJ...370..176H, 1993ApJ...418..100Z, 1996A&A...306..721R}.
 It exhibits low-luminosity nuclear activity, though its status as a true SMBH-powered AGN (as opposed to simply having a nuclear starburst) has been the subject of debate in the literature.
 Its optical activity type has been variously characterized as a transition object \citep[e.g.][]{2005ApJ...620..113D}, Seyfert 2 \citep[e.g.][]{2011MNRAS.414.3084B}, incapable of being distinguished between the transition object and Seyfert 2 classes \citep{1997ApJS..112..315H}, or simply a LINER \citep{2006A&A...455..773V}.

 NGC 3627 presents a complex profile in the MIR, with diffuse emission across the entire galaxy \citep{2014MNRAS.439.1648A} from which a compact nuclear source cannot be clearly separated.

 In the X-rays, NGC 3627 was first detected by {\it ASCA} and {\it ROSAT}. \citet{2001MNRAS.324..737R} examined these observations and found that the spectrum was described well by a soft thermal component (0.5-1 keV) and a powerlaw component (2-5 keV).
-They measured the flux ratio between these components to be 0.56, indicating they were not dramatically different in intensity and argued that this indicated the two spectral components likely had a common, non-AGN origin.
+They measured the flux ratio between these components to be 0.56, and argued that this indicated the two spectral components likely had a common, non-AGN origin.
 They noted this flux ratio was very similar to the {\it ASCA} flux ratio in the same energies for the starburst galaxy NGC 253.
 Therefore, they argued that NGC 3627 was unlikely to be a true AGN.